Youssra1999/COVID-19-Tableau-Dashboard/README.md

 ## License

-This repository is open-source under [License Name].
+This repository is open-source under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use, modify, and share while adhering to the license terms.